-Real name Isshou, Fujitora is one of the admirals who replaced Aokiji and Akainu after the timeskip, and the first new admiral to be introduced after the timeskip.
+Real name Isshô, Fujitora is one of the admirals who replaced Aokiji and Akainu after the timeskip, and the first new admiral to be introduced after the timeskip.
 He follows Blind Justice.

-- A Father to His Men: sort of - It's a weird relationship, considering that his men act as spotters for his DF's Area-destroying capabilities (think of it like Heavy Artillery), but he makes sure that they are out of his own immedeate combat zone and cares about their well-being more than you would expect a Akainu-promoted Admiral too.
+- A Father to His Men: Sort of — It's a weird relationship, considering that his men act as spotters for his DF's Area-destroying capabilities (think of it like Heavy Artillery), but he makes sure that they are out of his own immedeate combat zone and cares about their well-being more than you would expect a Akainu-promoted Admiral to.

 - Authority Equals Asskicking: Let's face it, when you're the only one sent to deal with a renegade Warlord who has shown himself to be one of the single strongest non-Emperor combatants in the entire series and who very nearly killed Smoker and would have if Kuzan hadn't shown up just in time, along with said Warlord's treacherous reality-warping former underling who happens to be a Warlord himself, you are this.

 - Badass: He is on par with his other Admirals and able to kick ass with the best of them.

 - Berserk Button: Being swindled or ripped off.
 It resulted in a bunch of Doflamingo's mooks getting yanked into a gravity well with enough force to blow a huge hole in the floor that they were standing on.

 - Blind Justice: It seems to be his theme.

 - Blind Weaponmaster: He is an Marine Admiral and blind.